 5 – 210 2-VOICE DICTATION 11A – 5 Minutes

 A – A last push before we test.
 That’s right, test!
 Ahhhhh!!!!
 Oh, wait…a test isn’t that bad.
 It’s just another chunk of dictation, just like the 4 million we’ve done before.
 And in your case a test is a good thing.
 Sounds lame, right?
 But a test is your Golden Ticket.
 Just in case you’ve never seen Willy Wonka, I’ll explain.
 There was a boy named Charlie who had a dream.
 He wanted more than anything to visit Willy Wonka in a magical chocolate factory.
 The only way to do that was to find a Golden Ticket that was hidden within only a few of millions of candy bars.
 The chances of finding that Golden Ticket and living his dreams were pretty thin.
 But…this was a movie, so he found that Golden Ticket and everybody lived happily ever after.
-In your case the Golden Ticket is your state exam.
-And you don’t have to search high and low for it – it’s right there!
-They are handing it to you!
-All you have to do is take it from them!

 A test is nothing more than an opportunity to prove what you’ve learned.
 Don’t you think you’ve learned how to write well on your machine?
 Haven’t you acquired a skill that very few can even understand?
 You should be looking forward to tests!
 Every test is a Golden Ticket just begging to be snatched up by you!